 3D level scanner

 Now we come to the latest solution.
-To improve measurements in silos, vendors developed level meters that work in three dimensions.
+To improve measurements in silos, vendors developed 3d level scanners.

 The 3D level scanner sends low-frequency acoustic waves to multiple points on the product in the silo.
 The product reflects the waves back to the scanner’s three antennas.